 Dry Stacked Block Certification Standards

-Dry stacked block home construction is a fully certified building standard.
+This bilding medium has full certification in the building code.
 This building medium has been around for decades but never became popular.
-Today's world has many reasons to consider dry-stacked home construction as an economic alternative building medium.
+Today’s world has many reasons to consider dry stacked home construction as an economic alternative building medium.
 Especially when you consider Thermal Mass Home (TMH) design energy savings.
-I believe this building medium never became popular just because there was never any all inclusive documentation such as this website and this book and DVD.
+I believe this building medium never became popular just because there was never any all inclusive documentation such as this website and this Book.
 I did not just assume that this was a good construction medium.
 Instead, I sought out factual certification based upon engineering standards before I commenced my project.
-These home construction engineering standards are contained within three primary document standards as listed below:
+Our book explains in more detail.
+These home construction engineering standards are contained within three primary USA document standards as listed below:

 The following is their description of the standard: